18F/pclob/_posts/public-forum-panelist-2019-01-30.md

 ---
 category: newsroom
-date: '2019-01-30'
+date: '2019-01-13'
 excerpt: >-
- The Privacy and Civil Liberties Oversight Board has announced participants for its February 8, 2019 public forum, the first to be held by the Board since regaining a quorum late last year.
+  Privacy and Civil Liberties Oversight Board (PCLOB) Chairman Adam Klein and Board Members Edward Felten and Jane Nitze have released the following joint statement on the passing of Patricia Wald, who served as a Board Member from 2012-2017:
 layout: post
 links:
   - text: View File